Consumer Medicine Information

 POSSIBLE SIDE EFFECTS

-Like all medicines, MALTOFER® can cause side effects, although not everybody gets them.
+Like all medicines, MALTOFER® can cause side effects, although not everybody

 Side effects can occur with the following frequency:

 Very common, may affect more than 1 in 10 people